Cosmological parameters derived from the final (PR4) Planck data release: Introduction

 The cross-spectra are then co-added into cross-frequency spectra and compared through a Gaussian likelihood to a model taking into account Galactic as well as extragalactic residual emission on top of the CMB signal.
+As opposed to other \planck\ likelihoods, \hillipop\ considers all cross-frequency power spectra.
 Even if the \planck PR4 data set is dominated by CMB anisotropies over the entire range of multipoles considered in the \highl\ likelihood ($30\,{<}\,\ell\,{<}\,2500$), using all cross-frequency spectra allows us to check the robustness of the results with respect to our knowledge of the astrophysical foregrounds.
 Indeed, even if the basic \lcdm parameters are insignificantly affected by the details of the foreground modelling, the constraints on extensions to \lcdm might depend more critically on the accuracy of the foreground description.
 Moreover, future ground-based experiments, measuring smaller scales than those accessible by \planck, will be even more sensitive to extragalactic foregrounds.